sputnik-load/loadtest/README.md

 # loadtest
-Some useful utilities, scenarios and scripts
+Some useful utilities, scenario examples and scripts